10 Genius Hacks to Save Money on Spices

 Buying bulk spices makes it sound like you’re buying a lot, but it can be exactly the opposite.

 Bulk buying allows you to get whatever amount you want rather than a predetermined amount that might be far too much for your recipe.
 You might need just 1½ tablespoons of Cajun seasoning for Cajun Crab Stuffed Pepperoncini to bring to the potluck bash.
-You can get a $5 bottle for a little over an ounce at the grocery store or spend less than a dollar thanks to bulk bins.
+You can get a $5 bottle for a little over an ounce at the grocery store or spend less than a dollar with bulk bins.

 Be aware, though, that some bulk stores have a minimum order, often $2.
 Bulk sections in health food stores like Whole Foods usually don’t have that minimum.